Research Participant Payments Policy and Procedures

 Policy

-• The PI is responsible for assuring that payments are processed for only approved CPHS protocols and in accordance with the approved protocol.
+• Assuring that payments are processed for only approved CPHS protocols and in accordance with the approved protocol.
 Any deviation from the approved protocol with respect to subject payments must be reviewed and approved by the CPHS.
 The Principal Investigator and/or Study Team are responsible for working with the CPHS to obtain approvals for changes.

 Requests for payments, including complete documentation, should be processed as quickly as possible to avoid unnecessary delays for research subjects.
-All requests for research participant payment must be in compliance with the CPHS approved protocols for the study.
+All requests for research participant payments must be in compliance with the CPHS approved protocols for the study.
 Any payment received by the research participant should accrue as the study progresses; compensation should not be contingent upon the research participant completing the entire study.
 However, payment of a small portion as a bonus or incentive for completing the study is an acceptable practice so long as the amount is not coercive.
-Payment to subjects who withdraw from the study can be made at the time they would have completed the study (or completed a phase of the study) had they not withdrawn, unless it creates undue inconvenience or a coercive practice.
+Payment to subjects who withdraw from the study can be made at the time they would have completed the study (or completed a phase of the study) had they not withdrawn unless it creates undue inconvenience or a coercive practice.

 The CPHS approved protocol should describe the approved reimbursements for the study including the distinction between reimbursement for travel and stipend payments.